Victoria’s broader public governance, financial management and accountability framework

 - contract administration.

-The Practice Note – Guidance on what is public construction helps public construction procurement practitioners determine when a procurement is ‘public construction’.
+Defining public construction (Guidance 3b) helps practitioners determine when a procurement is ‘public construction’.

 Legislation and policies applying to public construction